amemetov/ssd/README.md

 ## **PriorBoxes (a.k.a.
 DefaultBoxes and Anchors)**
 PriorBoxes are generated as in [the origin Caffe implementation](https://github.com/weiliu89/caffe/blob/ssd/examples/ssd/ssd_pascal.py).

-[PriorBoxes.ipynb](tests/PriorBoxes.ipynb) contains sample of how PriorBoxes might loook.
+[PriorBoxes.ipynb](tests/PriorBoxes.ipynb) contains samples of how PriorBoxes might look.

 ## **Data Augmentation**
 See [DataAugmentation.ipynb](tests/DataAugmentation.ipynb) for the whole process samples.